x2764tech/x2764tech-buddypress-twitter/readme.txt

-=== BuddyPress Twitter ===
+=== x2764tech BuddyPress Twitter ===
-Contributors: CJ Kruger
+Contributors: x2764tech, CJ Kruger
 Donate link:
 Tags: buddypress, buddypress member, buddypress twitter, twitter, twitter @usernames Requires at least: 3.2.1
-Tested up to: 3.3.1
+Tested up to: 4.5
-BuddyPress: 1.5.1
+BuddyPress: 2.5.2
-Stable tag: 1.2
+Stable tag: 1.3

 == Description ==

+This is a fork of buddy press twitter from https://wordpress.org/plugins/buddypress-twitter/ - with updates to make it work better in WordPress 4

 Let your members and groups show their Twitter Follow Button on their profile page and group page.
 Using the twitter's @username widget, the plugin fetches your members and/or groups username and displays their folow button in the member's/group's header.